How well do these systems capture prosodic variation across languages and language varieties?

 - Poster size: A0 (841mm wide x 1189mm high or 33.1in by 46.8in), portrait orientation.

 - There is no associated requirement for a paper in the proceedings, nor is there a novelty requirement for the presentation system.
 (In contrast: existing descriptions of the system used – in a journal article, conference proceedings, technical report, or website – will increase the likelihood of a Challenge submission being accepted!)

-- At least one author of the submission must be registered for the Congress (full registration).
+- At least one author of the submission must be listed as an author on another paper and be registered for the Congress.

 - Entrants may base their analysis on any languages/language varieties they are working on.
 The challenge is to select a good set of samples in which your visualisation system best captures the contrasts/similarities across languages and language varieties, and to explain in your poster how these can be seen.
 There is thus no common audio requirement – use your own audio!

 - Please submit your sample recordings with your abstract.
 Please also include below your abstract a statement to certify that you have appropriate ethics permission from the speakers in the recordings to use them for this purpose.
 Note the recordings will be available for people attending the Congress to listen to during the poster session.